fenagoOrg/AI-AIOps-Automation-Essentials2/Make_lab2.md

 4. In the **To** field, map the email address from the webhook data.
 5. Set the **Subject** to "We’ve received your inquiry!".
 6. In the **Body**, enter your auto-response message.
 For example:

+Note: You will have to login into your microsoft account in order for this component to work. ( Choose Microsoft STMP option from the dropdown)

 ```html
 Hi {{Name}},